-‘Contagion’ is now one of the most popular movies on iTunes because of the Wuhan coronavirus outbreak.
-Here’s how it compares to reality.
+‘Contagion’ is one of the most popular thrillers on iTunes because of the coronavirus outbreak.
+Here’s how the film compares to reality.

 On December 31, Chinese officials alerted the WHO to several cases of an unknown pneumonia-like virus in Wuhan.
 By the next day, the number of cases had jumped to 41, so it’s unclear which patient first contracted the virus.

 No infected patients in “Contagion” recover from the disease.
-But so far, 143 people in China, Japan, and Australia have recovered from the coronavirus.
+But so far, 36,688 people in at least 25 countries have recovered from the coronavirus.

 - source